andrewbaylissphotography/CommandConquer_ZeroHour-BossGeneral/README.md

 - ✅ Sets GeneralPersona9 (General Leang) StartsEnabled = yes
 - ✅ Uses Buit-in Ini files from INIZH.BIG
 - ✅ Playable in Generals Challenge and Skirmish
+- ✅ Support for Steam,Origin,The First Decade and OG Discs.

 ---